mai-thao/coding-challenges/java/designpatterns/README.md

   B3 --> E2(Adapter)
   B3 --> E3(Decorator)
 ```
-_Note: This awesome flowchart was created using Mermaid.
+_FYI: This awesome flowchart was created using Mermaid.
 Check it out, it's a charting and diagramming tool with text & code!_